 The suspect had also been previously charged for an elder-abuse case in which he allegedly punched a victim “numerous times completely unprovoked.”
 He was arrested on Aug.
 26, 2020, after citizens followed him as he tried to flee the scene near 10th and Washington streets.

 Prior to Muslim’s arrest, actors Daniel Dae Kim and Daniel Wu had earlier offered a $25,000 reward for information that could lead to an arrest in the attacks, NextShark previously reported.

-Currently held on bail of at least $210,000, Muslim’s prior unspecified charges could prevent him from getting a possible release.
+According to a bail bondsman, he is currently held on bail of at least $210,000.
+Muslim’s prior unspecified charges could prevent him from getting a possible release.